DryFire: an overview

 Aislin Jones - world champion and DryFire user

 You don't get to be a champion without good instructors and lots of dedicated practice - the sort of thing DryFire is designed for.
-Aislin used the laser version of DryFire for practice.
+Aislin used the laser version of DryFire to practice in her parents' home.

 An example of feedback provided by DryFire